-Yesterday I was privileged to see Theodore Bikel’s performance of his one man show, SHOLOM ALEICHEM: LAUGHTER THROUGH TEARS.
-In it, he channels the life of Sholem Aleichem by combining his own life and twenty-two of Sholem Aleichem’s characters from his plays and stories.
-I loved it because it was like seeing the past before your eyes, a past that I had only been able to imagine through plays such as this one.
+Yesterday, I was privileged to see Theodore Bikel’s performance of his one-person show, SHOLOM ALEICHEM: LAUGHTER THROUGH TEARS, at the Segal Center in Montreal.
+Bikel channels the life of Sholem Aleichem by combining his own experience of Sholem Aleichem and twenty-two of Sholem Aleichem’s characters from his plays and stories.
+I was captivated as he brought the Sholem Aleichem characters of European late 19th century to life before my eyes.

 Theodore Bikel is, at this point, eighty-eight years young.
 Nevertheless, he performs a one-hour and forty-five-minute tour-de-force performance without an intermission.
 He moves swiftly from one part of the stage to another, singing Yiddish standards that enhance the themes.
 The songs are woven seamlessly into the play’s fabric.
 It moved me to tears.
 I believe this play was also made into a documentary.

 “Theodore Meir Bikel sadly passed away on July 21, 2015.
 He had appeared in films including The African Queen (1951), Moulin Rouge (1952), The Enemy Below (1957), and I Want to Live!
 (1958), My Fair Lady (1964), The Russians Are Coming, the Russians Are Coming (1966) and 200 Motels (1971) and was nominated for the Academy Award for Best Supporting Actor for his portrayal of Sheriff Max Muller in The Defiant Ones (1958),